 4. Supply and return air: Located at opposite ends of the crawlspace, the conditioned-air supply and the exhaust-air return registers maintain the proper climatic conditions.
 The volume of supply air should equal the volume of return air to maintain balanced pressure between the crawlspace and the living spaces above.

 5. Humidity control: Integrate dehumidification, if necessary, to maintain a healthy RH level in the crawlspace.
-PB

 Glenn Cottrell is managing director of the Builder Solutions team at IBACOS.